jaredhoberock/thrust-workshop/fun_with_points/README.md

 We're dying to know how many of these points are in each of the four quadrants.

-The program looks like this:
+At a high level, the program looks like this:

     int main()
     {